Clinical Associate Professor

 Linda Russo teaches courses in creative writing and literature.
 She received her Ph.D. in English from the Poetics Program at the University at Buffalo (SUNY) and her M.F.A. from Emerson College, and is the recipient of fellowships from Centrum, the Ragdale Foundation and the Millay Colony for the Arts.
 Before coming to WSU, Russo directed Sounds Out, a reading series at the University of Oklahoma, and she currently co-directs the English Department's Visiting Writers Series.
-She has given poetry readings in the U.S., Canada, Portugal, Cuba, and Iceland.
+She has given poetry readings in the U.S., Canada, Portugal, Cuba, Iceland, and Japan.
 Her creative and critical writing centers around place, which takes the shape of geopoetics and site-based creative works (see inhabitorypoetics.blogspot.com) and critical writing about transpacific connections, ecology, and geography in post-WWII American poetry.

 American Heritage Syntax.
 Publisher Unknown, 2012 (chapbook)